Carryover Cooking

 Carryover cooking in Fond

 Fond's cook mode displays target temperatures for each protein and suggests pull temperatures that account for carryover.
 Timers include resting periods so you know when to slice.
-All temperatures are adjusted based on the cut and cooking method you select.
+All temperatures adjust based on the cut and cooking method you select.

 Frequently asked questions